LyeGuanYan/Memristor/README.md

 **Maximum memristor array size limit**

 The parasitic effects implies that the memristor memory circuit cannot be expanded indefinitely and will have its own unique array size limit.
-For the assumptions made in this thesis, the parasitic effect for resistive and capacitive elements are to simulate the practical losses in the cross bar array structure.
+For the assumptions made at here, the parasitic effect for resistive and capacitive elements are to simulate the practical losses in the cross bar array structure.
 The line resistance is represented by a resistor of 18.22µΩ; the coupling capacitance is represented by a capacitor of 1.68aF; and the boundary stray capacitance is represented by a capacitor of 2.012aF.

 From the simulation with parasitic effects, the current flowing the resistor to the memristor cell is 42µA.
 The line resistance per memristor cell segment is previously calculated as 18.22µΩ.
 Using Ohm’s Law, the voltage lost per line resistance cell segment is calculated to be 7.66×10^(-10) V. In this case of this calculation, the supply voltage is assumed to be 1V.
 Hence, the maximum memristor memory array size limit considering parasitic effect is calculated to be “1.307×10^9x1.307×10^9” array.